eosonera/hetalianhorrorshow/README.md

 - Added controller support
 - Added a debug menu that allows you to skip to various points in the game, activated by pressing the P key while on the main menu​
 - A few sound effects in Story 1 had been assigned to the voice channel instead of the SFX channel, this has been corrected
+- Due to the differences in the particle systems of Livemaker and Ren'Py, the behavior of the particles is slightly different in this game.
 - Two cases of mistaken characters when transcribing English words into Japanese in Story 2 corrected​:
   - スキュアリー →​ スケアリー (scuary→scary​ )
   - ユナイデットステイツ → ​ユナイテッドステイツ​ (Unidet States→United States​)

+## Compiling the game yourself:
+If you would like to view the scripts and programming behind the game, you can open it in the Ren'Py Visual Novel Engine's developer mode.

+1. Download the latest version of Ren'Py 8.x [here](https://www.renpy.org/latest.html)
+2. Open Ren'Py and click 'Preferences' to see where your project directory is, or to change its location.
+3. Clone this repository into your Ren'Py projects directory.
+4. Click 'Refresh' in Ren'Py and you should now see this project.
+From there, click 'Lauch' to launch the game.